This preschool director drives an Uber so she can buy gifts for kids who wouldn’t otherwise have Christmas presents

 “I’m taking all the precautions,” she said.
 “The health of my students and their families is my number one priority,” she said.

-When customers are slow to roll in — which happens often since most people are hunkered down at home — Dixon waits in her car downtown, hoping to secure riders.
+When customers are slow to roll in — which happens often because most people are hunkered down at home — Dixon waits in her car downtown, hoping to secure riders.
 On a busy weekend, she’ll complete as many as 50 rides.

 This is not the first year Dixon has chosen to work a second job to buy gifts for students whose parents couldn’t afford to, she said, but the need is by far the greatest now.

 Every time she earns $100, Dixon goes to Target to buy presents, which she keeps stacked in her office.
-She purchases puzzles, dolls, LEGO sets, board games, and other items her students have expressed an interest in.
+She purchases puzzles, dolls, Lego sets, board games and other items her students have expressed an interest in.
 Students range in age from 1 to 12, as the school offers care and tutoring services for older students before and after regular school hours.

-Each child will receive two presents — one from the school, and one from their parents (or Santa).
+Each child will receive two presents — one from the school and one from their parents (or Santa).

 Even though Dixon has earned the total amount needed to purchase two gifts per child, she’s still driving.

-“A lot of the kids have siblings and I didn’t want them to feel left out,” she said.
+“A lot of the kids have siblings, and I didn’t want them to feel left out,” she said.

-So far, Dixon has earned more than $2,500 — enough to buy gifts for each student and their siblings, as well as a small holiday bonus for the 12 staff who teach at the school.
+So far, Dixon has earned more than $2,500 — enough to buy gifts for each student and their siblings, as well as a small holiday bonus for the 12 staff members who teach at the school.

 “I can’t give up, even after Christmas.
 They still need coats and hats and boots,” Dixon said, adding that she will continue driving for Uber and Lyft until all the children who need winter gear have it.